The Ultimate Guide to Digitising Photos

 If you own a film camera or grew up during the golden age of film photography, chances are you’ve got plenty of printed photos.
 From family and school photos to holiday happy snaps taken on a disposable camera, most of us who lived through the heyday of film photography have albums - if not boxes - filled with film photos.
 While flipping through these albums or photos can be a great way to take a trip down memory lane, let’s be real: This isn’t something that happens too often!
 For many of us, our old photos are hidden away in cupboards or storage, and are often forgotten.

 Digitising photos and negatives is one way to ensure that your old photos don’t suffer this fate.
 Converting your film photos into digital images can breathe new life into them, and open up a range of possibilities for editing, sharing, and preserving them.
 Below, we’ve put together a guide on how to digitise old photos and negatives, including all the gear you need to do it properly.
-Read on to discover our top tips.
+Read on to discover our top tips on digitising photographs.

 1. Learn how to scan your own negatives